Role of the Embedded PCB Capacitor in Circuit Board Design

-To help students visualize how capacitors work, construct a simple capacitor from two sheets of aluminum foil separated by a plastic shopping bag layer.
-Then, connect the lower foil to earth ground and the negative terminal of a DC power supply and the upper foil to the power supply positive terminal.
+To help students visualize how PCB capacitors work, construct a simple capacitor from two sheets of aluminum foil separated by a plastic shopping bag layer.
+Then, connect the lower foil to the earth ground and the negative terminal of a DC power supply and the upper foil to the power supply positive terminal.
 Increasing the voltage caused the two aluminum foil plates to noisily attract one another.

-Class 1 ceramic capacitors provide high stability, accuracy, and low loss.
+Class 1 ceramic capacitors circuit boards provide high stability, accuracy, and low loss.
 A class 1 ceramic capacitor can have a nominal value tolerance in the 1% range.
 Class 2 ceramic capacitors have higher capacitance values but less thermal stability and less sensitive nominal value tolerances.
 Large power ceramic capacitors have a maximum 100µF capacity and can handle much higher maximum voltages that range up to 100 kV.

 Multilayer Ceramic Capacitors (MLCC) make up the bulk of capacitors used on current surface mount PCBs.
-Each MLCC consists of interleaved silver palladium or nickel-plated silver electrodes covered with plated tin and interweaved within a rectangular block of ceramic dielectric.
+Each MLCC consists of interleaved silver palladium or nickel-plated silver electrodes covered with plated tin and interweaved within a rectangular block of the ceramic dielectric.
 The type of dielectric used during the manufacture of MLCCs impacts capacitance and thermal stability and, as a result, the frequency and DC voltage properties of the MLCC.

 MLCC capacitors have low equivalent series resistance.
 As a result, MLCCs have few problems with heat generated by resistance.
 The capacitors also provide good ripple resistance capabilities.